Skip to content

 Editing Loan Balance

 Adding a loan to an employee tells SimplePay that the employee has a loan, but the loan will not yet have a balance, so no repayments will take place.
-To set a balance, click on Employer Loan under Payslip Inputs and enter the amount next to Balance Increase.
+To set a balance, click on Employer Loan under Payslip Inputs, and enter the amount next to Balance Increase.

-By default, an increase in the loan balance is paid out on the current payslip and repayments start only on the next payslip.
+By default, an increase in the loan balance is paid out on the current payslip, and repayments start only on the next payslip.

-Please note: If the balance you’re entering is the closing balance from the previous period, both checkboxes mentioned above should be checked.
+If the balance you’re entering is the closing balance from the previous period, both checkboxes mentioned above should be checked.

 Entering a Once-off Repayment will override any regular repayment defined for this loan – on the current payslip only.
 You can also tick the Cash/EFT repayment (no effect on payroll) box if the repayment was made off payroll and is being recorded on SimplePay to decrease the loan balance.